DOFLinx/docs/docs/README.md

     - Set RGB buttons such as flipper and magna save to any colour combination per table
     - Illuminate mono buttons
-  - Comes with two default sets of FX3 mapping files for physical and surround sound cabinets
+  - Comes with two default sets of Pinball FX Classic (FX3) mapping files for physical and surround sound cabinets
 - Monitor Pinball FX2 and derive events to run table actions
   - Map those events to cabinet actions for